Eastha0526/DanceGRPO/README.md

 ### Important Discussion and Results with More Reward Models
 Thanks for the issue from [@Yi-Xuan XU](https://github.com/xuyxu), the results of more reward models and better visualization (how to avoid grid patterns) on FLUX can be found [here](https://github.com/XueZeyue/DanceGRPO/issues/36).
 We also support the pickscore for FLUX with `--use_pickscore`.

-### Open Questions on Research
-1. How can we speed up training while maintaining quality?
-2. Can rule-based rewards work for visual generation?
-3. What's the best reward model design for RL, CLIP, VLM, AI feedback or mix?
-4. How can we improve algorithms, such as following DAPO or GSPO?
-5. Downstream applications (medical, 3D, audio, editing, etc.).
-6. Should video reward models analyze every frame?
-7. How can we design a joint GRPO algorithm for LLM and diffusion/flow?
-8. How can we avoid reward hacking, other than model merging/mixing/EMA.

 ## Acknowledgement
 We learned and reused code from the following projects: